Algarve-Tourist.com

 Huge waves, massive cliffs and strong winds at the Cabo de São Vicente

-Silves was the Moors (9-12th century) capital of the Algarve, and the huge redbrick castle is a testament to the once importance of the town.
+Silves was the capital of the Algarve during the Moorish era (9-12th century) and the huge redbrick castle is a testament to the town's former importance.

 Leading down from the castle is a charming Portuguese town of cobbled streets, traditional tiled houses and open air-cafes.
 At the foot of the town are the cooling waters of the Rio Arade, and this is crossed by an ancient Roman bridge.